MikeyBeez/GoogSpeech/README.md

 The proper way to use a Github repository is to fork it.
 Then clone it from your own copy.
 Once that's done, install gTTS:

-sudo pip install gTTS
+pip3 install gTTS
-(Apparently gTTS is only available to the entire system if it is installed globally using sudo.)

 sudo apt-get install xsel

-mkdir -p ~/local/bin (or use /usr/local/bin)
+mkdir -p ~/.local/bin

-copy GoogSpeech.sh to /usr/local/bin and make it executable.

-cp GoogSpeech.sh ~/local/bin/

-Optionally if you know about symbolic links, you could link the file rather than copying it.
+copy GoogSpeech.sh ~/.local/bin/ (make sure it's executable)

-chmod +x ~/local/bin/GoogSpeech.sh
+chmod +x ~/.local/bin/GoogSpeech.sh

 Create a keybinding